Air Niugini: Former fleet

-Incidents
+Incidents and accidents

-Air Niugini Flight PX73

-In the morning of 28 September 2018, Flight PX73 (Operated by Boeing 737-800 P2-PXE) landed 150 yd short of the runway into a lagoon off Chuuk International Airport in Weno, Chuuk of the Federated States of Micronesia.
-There were forty seven people on board the aircraft (thirty six passengers and eleven crew).
-According to initial reports, all forty seven survived, and there were no serious injuries.
+On the morning of 28 September 2018, Flight PX 73 (operated by Boeing 737-800 P2-PXE) landed 150 yd short of the runway into a lagoon off Chuuk International Airport in Weno, Chuuk of the Federated States of Micronesia.
+There were 47 people on board the aircraft (36 passengers and 11 crew).
+According to initial reports, all 47 survived, and there were no serious injuries.
 However, shortly after the crash, the airline reported one missing passenger.
 On Monday, 1 October, two days after the crash, Air Niugini announced the death of a single male passenger.